damil/Carp-Object/README.md

         use Carp::Object -reexport => qw/carp croak/;

     Imported symbols will be reexported into the caller of the caller !
-    This is useful when a family of modules share a common carping module.
+    This is useful when several modules from a same family share a common carping module.
-    See [DBIx::DataModel::Carp](https://metacpan.org/pod/DBIx%3A%3ADataModel%3A%3ACarp) for an example.
+    See [DBIx::DataModel::Carp](https://metacpan.org/pod/DBIx%3A%3ADataModel%3A%3ACarp) for an example (actually, this was the initial motivation for working on `Carp::Object`().

 - _regexp_